AUTHOR: BEC OF 'FOR EVERY HEN'

 Alongside your typical hen party and bridal shower games, picnic parties also lend themselves to some alternative (yet oh so memorable) options.

-Giant jenga, oversized chess, bocce, croquet.
+Giant jenga, oversized chess, bocce, croquet - just to name a few.
 Not only do enormous games lead to huge amounts of fun, but they're also enjoyable for guests of all ages.

 Who doesn't love a cheeky game of ping pong?
 If you have a friend or relative who doesn't mind parting with their table for a few hours, it's well worth setting up at your picnic.
-A great ice-breaker and super fun, this is sure to be an unexpected hit!
+A great ice-breaker and super fun, this is sure to be an unexpected hit at your hens picnic!